Europe |

 2. The City of Arts and Sciences in Valencia

-City of arts and sciences in Valencia
+City of Arts and Sciences in Valencia, Spain.

 The City of Arts and Sciences is an architectural, cultural and entertainment complex located in the city of Valencia, Spain.
 It is a wonderful example of contemporary Spanish architecture built in the old course of the river Turia, which was diverted to the outskirts of the city.
 Visitors are spoiled for choice here.
 From kayaking and pedal boating in the surrounding water to roaming the nearby Turia gardens: a long park with sports facilities and lush gardens.
 Admire bronze sculptures outside.
 Then venture inside to explore the massive opera house, 3D concave cinema and interactive science exhibits.